 - Wake up a bit earlier so you can go for a brisk walk together before breakfast.

 - Ride your bikes or walk to the store or coffee shop.

 What are your loved one’s reasons for not being more active?
-Maybe she feels overwhelmed or embarrassed.
+Maybe he or she feels overwhelmed or embarrassed.
 Ask what you can do to be supportive.